korpling/graphANNIS/docs/src/rest.md

 # REST service

-GraphANNIS includes a tool to start a complete REST service that can be used to query and adminstrate corpora.
+GraphANNIS includes a tool to start a complete REST service that can be used to query and administrate corpora.
 The [ANNIS web-frontend](https://github.com/korpling/ANNIS) uses this REST service for executing the AQL searches.
 Using this REST service, it is also possible to implement a custom AQL web-interface e.g. for a specific corpus or analysis workflow with minimal effort.
 In addition to [using graphANNIS as a library in you application](../embed.md), the REST API allows you to implement a web interface for a remote graphANNIS server.

-You can just execute the `graphannis-webservice` executable to start a web-server with default settings and on port 5711 which will listen to requests from `localhost`.
+You can just execute the `graphannis-webservice` executable[^rename] to start a web-server with default settings and on port 5711 which will listen to requests from `localhost`.
 SSL is not supported, so if you want to make the service accessible from the outside you should use a proxy server with encryption enabled and a valid certificate.

 The graphANNIS REST API is specified and documented in [OpenAPI 3](https://swagger.io/docs/specification/about/).